U.S. flag

 Readiness Assessment

-In the Readiness Assessment step, a CSP may elect to pursue the FedRAMP Ready designation, which is optional for the Agency Authorization process, but highly recommended.
+In the Readiness Assessment step, a CSP may elect to pursue the FedRAMP Ready designation, which is optional for the Agency Authorization process.
 To achieve the FedRAMP Ready designation, a CSP must work with an accredited Third Party Assessment Organization (3PAO) to complete a Readiness Assessment of its service offering.
 The Readiness Assessment Report (RAR) documents the CSP's capability to meet federal security requirements.
-More information regarding steps to achieve FedRAMP Ready can be found on the About FedRAMP Marketplace page.

 Pre-Authorization

-During the Pre-Authorization step, a CSP formalizes its partnership with an agency via the requirements outlined on the About FedRAMP Marketplace page.
-A CSP also prepares to undergo the authorization process.
+During the Pre-Authorization step, a CSP formalizes its partnership with an agency by submitting an In Process Request (IPR) letter and Work Breakdown Structure (WBS) to intake@fedramp.gov.
+Once FedRAMP receives formal partnership confirmation from an agency in the form of an IPR and WBS, a CSP is able to obtain an In Process listing on the FedRAMP Marketplace.
+A CSP should begin to work with their agency partner to undergo the authorization process.
 They make any necessary technical and procedural adjustments to address federal security requirements and prepare the security deliverables required for authorization.

 By this stage, a CSP should:

-The final step in Pre-Authorization is to prepare for and conduct a Kickoff Meeting .
+The final step in Pre-Authorization, and always a best practice, is to prepare for and conduct a Kickoff Meeting.
 During the Kickoff Meeting, a CSP and agency will discuss:

-- A work breakdown structure, milestones, and next step
+• A work breakdown structure, milestones, and next steps

 The resources below provide additional guidance on the Agency Authorization path.
 Additional technical guidance as well as FedRAMP templates are located on our Documents & Templates page under resources.